gauchm/mts-lstm/README.md

 ## Required setup
 1. First, create the conda environment: `conda env create -f environment.yml`
 2. Second, download the following data:
-    a. the CAMELS US dataset (CAMELS time series meteorology, observed flow, meta data, version 1.2) from [NCAR](https://ral.ucar.edu/solutions/products/camels) into `data/datadir/CAMELS_US`
+   1. the CAMELS US dataset (CAMELS time series meteorology, observed flow, meta data, version 1.2) from [NCAR](https://ral.ucar.edu/solutions/products/camels) into `data/datadir/CAMELS_US`.
-    b. for experiments with Maurer forcings, we use an extended forcings set available on [HydroShare](https://www.hydroshare.org/resource/17c896843cf940339c3c3496d0c1c077/).
+   2. for experiments with Maurer forcings, we use an extended forcings set available on [HydroShare](https://www.hydroshare.org/resource/17c896843cf940339c3c3496d0c1c077/).
 Place this dataset in the folder `data/datadir/CAMELS_US/basin_mean_forcing/maurer_extended`.
-    c. the hourly NLDAS forcings and USGS streamflow data from [Zenodo (data)](https://doi.org/10.5281/zenodo.4072701).
+   3. the hourly NLDAS forcings and USGS streamflow data from [Zenodo (data)](https://doi.org/10.5281/zenodo.4072701).
 We recommend using the combined NetCDF file, but you can also use the csv files (but it will take much longer to load the data).
 Place this NetCDF file in the folder `data/datadir/CAMELS_US/hourly`.
 3. If you don't want to train models yourself but use pre-trained models or simply run the Jupyter notebooks that analyze the results, you find the trained models and their predictions on [Zenodo (models)](https://doi.org/10.5281/zenodo.4071886).

 ## Training and evaluating a model